SoftwareArchitecturesHomework/comms/ENV_SETUP.md

 # Environment Setup Guide

 This guide explains how to set up the required environment variables for the Comms API.
+The dockerized version of this application also needs these environment variables to function correctly.

 ## Required Environment Variables